Las Vegas in the 1950s: 1952–53

-The Sahara Hotel and Casino was opened on 7 October 1952.
+The Sahara Hotel and Casino opened on October 7, 1952.
 In late 1954, the hotel hired jazz musician Louis Prima to be their late night lounge act, one of the earliest ones on the Las Vegas Strip.
 Along with his then wife Keely Smith and sax player Sam Butera, they created one of the largest late-night attractions on the Strip.
 In 1956, Abbott and Costello appeared together for the last time on the Sahara stage before their permanent breakup.
 The hotel constructed the first high-rise tower on the Strip in 1959, designed by Martin Stern.

 Golden Nugget and Pioneer Club along Fremont Street (1952).

-The Sands Hotel and Casino, the seventh resort, opened on The Strip on 15 December 1952.
+The Sands Hotel and Casino, the seventh resort, opened on The Strip on December 15, 1952.
 The greatest names in the entertainment industry graced the Copa Room Stage, the showroom at the Sands, named after the famed Copacabana Club in New York City, including Judy Garland, Lena Horne, (she was billed at the Sands as "The Satin Doll"), Jimmy Durante, Pat Cooper, Shirley MacLaine, Marlene Dietrich, Ella Fitzgerald, Louis Armstrong, Robert Merrill, Red Skelton, and many others.
 The public could sit ringside in a showroom holding no more than five hundred, paying as little as three dollars in the 1950s.
 Much of the musical success of the Copa Room is credited to the room's band leader and musical conductor Antonio Morelli.
 Morelli not only acted as the band leader and musical conductor for the Copa Room during the hotel's Rat Pack heyday in the 1950s and 1960s, he also played that role on hundreds of recorded albums by those same entertainers who graced the stage of the Copa including Frank Sinatra, Sammy Davis Jr., Tony Bennett, Dean Martin, and many others.

 The Las Vegas Convention & Visitors Authority came to be established in 1953 and local television was also started in the same year on 22 July 1953 by Greenspun and others.
-Las Vegas Park was opened on 4 September 1953 with horse racing events, which lasted for only 13 days.
+Las Vegas Park was opened on September 4, 1953 with horse racing events, which lasted for only 13 days.

 1954–55

 By 1954, over 8 million people were visiting Las Vegas yearly pumping $200 million into casinos.
 Gambling was no longer the only attraction; the biggest stars of films and music like Frank Sinatra, Dean Martin, Andy Williams, Liberace, Bing Crosby, Carol Channing, and others performed in intimate settings.
 After coming to see these stars, the tourists would resume gambling, and then eat at the gourmet buffets that have become a staple of the casino industry.
-As the city became a centre for gambling, illegal activity became rife and many muckraking scandals emerged in the press during the 1950s and 1960s.
+As the city became a center for gambling, illegal activity became rife and many muckraking scandals emerged in the press during the 1950s and 1960s.
 For instance, in 1954, County Sheriff Glen Jones was revealed as a brothel owner and led to the resignation of state Democratic Governor Clifford Jones.

 A new utility company, Southwest Gas, expanded into Las Vegas in 1954.
 In October 1954, the first-ever regents' meeting was held in Las Vegas by the Nevada Southern students.